jadijadi/gittutorial/Notes/en/Complete_Git_Notes-en.md

     ```
     git pull origin master
     ```
-    - You can substitute any branch name with master, if you want to pull changes to another branch.
+    - You can substitute any branch name with master if you want to pull changes to another branch.

   - To push changes from your local default branch to the remote repository:
     ```